 – Lead, together with colleagues in human resources and programme, the recruitment efforts for WASH positions with an emphasis on promoting diversity within WASH staff- gender, geographic, thematic expertise, etc.

 – Ensure the WASH Strategy includes all UNHCR PoC, and considers at a minimum WASH access data collection, and advocacy for inclusion of all PoC (both in camp and out of camp) within national systems of WASH service provision.

 Technical Assistance and Capacity Building

-- Provide strong leadership to ensure that the needs of women, children, the elderly and people living with disabilities are adequately addressed in planning and implementing WASH activities.
+– Ensure that the needs of women, children, the elderly and people living with disabilities are adequately addressed in planning and implementing WASH activities.

-- Lead in the support of operations to define the scope of UNHCR involvement, expressed in terms of overall and operational objectives during emergency, transition, and protracted phases.
+– Support operations to define the scope of UNHCR involvement, expressed in terms of overall and operational objectives during emergency, transition, and protracted phases.

-- Lead in the review and analysis of partner project proposals and budgetary submissions.
+– Support in the review and analysis of partner project proposals and budgetary submissions.

 – Use community-based approaches, including clear involvement of women, girls, boys, and men, elderly, persons with disabilities in the design of WASH related infrastructure, products, and services.

 – Provide technical assistance to UNHCR offices and programmes in the development, integration and mainstreaming of appropriate client-focused and cost effective WASH programmes.